YOUR FEEDBACK

 After trying the Bike Friday Tikit, I’ve settled on a Bike Friday Pocket Rocket Pro to answer my needs for a folding intercity road bike.
-But before I show you the pictures and specifications, I’d like to explain the thinking behind my choices.

 I got a new, custom-sized 2009 Bike Friday Pocket Rocket Pro in April 2009.
 I continue to customize the bike to suit my needs and tastes.